syncfusion-content/xamarin-docs/Xamarin/Avatar-view/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion<sup>®</sup> Xamarin.Forms AvatarView
+title: Getting Started with Syncfusion® Xamarin.Forms AvatarView
 description: This section will explain how to initialize and use Xamarin.Forms SfAvataView control in simple way.
 platform: xamarin
 control: SfAvatarView